 A dictator such as the former Egyptian President, Hosni Mubarak, has held the throne for three decades.
 The effect of this is stunning, but latent.
 He engraved in the Egyptian population the sense of hopelessness in regards to any change to their country's miserable situation.
 Very similar to a bird that has been caged for a long period of time; when the bird is given a chance to leave with the cage door opened, it would most probably not fly away.
 That's because being jailed became more of the bird's habit, and hope becomes annihilated of its sense of freedom and so it becomes numb to the situation than hopeful.
 This is what Mubarak and despots like him do to their people; force them to subtly submit to the hopeless situation merging their own souls to be as hopeless and numb as the surrounding misery.
-We might say that Mubarak was able to do that for thirty years but his success was terminated, and this is the cycle for any dictatorship or autocracy; it doesn't require deep thinking to interpret that fact.
+We might say that Mubarak was able to do that for thirty years but his success was terminated, and this is the cycle for any dictatorship or autocracy; it doesn't require deep thinking to interpret that

-as an initiative, then it would remain an uprising and would not transform into a revolution.
+The different characteristics of the Egyptian revolution were appealing, and they add up like a jigsaw puzzle to make up a whole picture that reads: "How to Lead a Successful Revolution?"
+So, these few pieces of the jigsaw puzzle serve as a manual for us.
+First, the peaceful strategies that initiated such an uprising were the core of the revolution's success.
+If it wasn't for the peaceful strategies that the Egyptian people utilized as an initiative, then it would remain an uprising and would not transform into a revolution.
 Their mature behavior made the government and Mubarak's allies look inhumane because the government's response to their protests was pure violence, which speaks for itself as being a dictatorship.
 This was what the world needed to see; a genuine dictatorship against people asking for their basic rights.